-Natural Gas is colourless, odourless, non-toxic and highly flammable.
+Natural Gas is colourless, odourless, non-toxic, and highly flammable.
 For safety, a smell much like rotten eggs is added for easy detection.

 In the event of loss of natural gas, contact Enbridge at 1-866-763-5427 or check out their website www.enbridgegas.com in order to determine expected duration of shut down.
-In the event that the supply of gas will be restored quickly, no further action need be taken.
-In the event that the loss of gas has occurred during warm weather and is to be restored in a reasonable period of time, do the following:
+If the supply of gas will be restored quickly, no further action need be taken.
+If the loss of gas has occurred during warm weather and is to be restored in a reasonable period, do the following:

-- suspend operation of laundry and dishwashing services in order to conserve hot water for residents' use. - for emergency feeding of residents, see Interruption of Dietary Services in this manual.
+- suspend operation of laundry and dishwashing services to conserve hot water for residents' use. - for emergency feeding of residents, see Interruption of Dietary Services in this manual.

-In the event that the loss of gas occurs during cold weather and will be restored in a reasonable length of time, ensure that all windows and exterior doors are closed and all air supply and exhaust fans are off.
+If the loss of gas occurs during cold weather and will be restored in a reasonable length of time, ensure that all windows and exterior doors are closed, and all air supply and exhaust fans are off.
 Obtain additional blankets from the laundry and use as necessary to keep residents warm.